mhorpheus/test/DFIR-SpinUp.md

 6. Enter Client email addresses so they receive invites (and need to create Box accounts).
 Make sure to assign "Previewer uploader" rights, to ensure tight control of uploaded data.
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder4.png"></p>

-If your client has questions about data privacy and security as it relates to Box you can refer them to the official  [Box Security Whitepaper](https://cloud.app.box.com/s/igvy6orjgbhg8oxjn967s54x4py23st9).
+If your client has questions about data privacy and security as it relates to Box you can refer them to the official  <a href="https://cloud.app.box.com/s/igvy6orjgbhg8oxjn967s54x4py23st9">Box Security Whitepaper</a>.

 Make sure to do not send invites to free email provider accounts, such as Gmail, Hotmail, etc as they are banned from accessing IBM Box.
 It violates IBM ITCS300 Security Policy and you will receive tersely worded email.
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder5.png"></p>